TravisWheelerLab/BATH/documentation/userguide/tutorial.md

 codon_tbl      The NCBI codon translation table ID assumed for the target DNA

 eff_nseq       Effective sequence number.
-This was the “effective” number of independent sequences that frahmmbuild’s default “entropy weighting” step decided on, given the phylogenetic similarity of the nseq sequences in the input alignment.
+This is the “effective” number of independent sequences that frahmmbuild’s default “entropy weighting” step decided on, given the phylogenetic similarity of the nseq sequences in the input alignment.
+The higher the number the more diversity there is amoung the sequences in the MSA.

 re/pos         Mean positional relative entropy, in bits.
 This can be ignored by most users.